What is Rack Railway

 In the case of a steep gradient, a system or an arrangement, known as the rack or sometimes it is called a rack and pinion, is provided to haul a train along such steep gradients.
 Therefore, this allows the trains to run above 10% on steep grades.

 In this system, the track consists of three rails, two running rails and a third toothed rack rail usually, adopted between two running rails.

 The train is provided with a toothed pinion-wheel, the teeth of which fit into the teeth of the central toothed rail.

-Today, the most popular and usable system is abt system.
-This system was invented by a Swiss engineer Dr. roman abt in 1885.
+Today, the most popular and usable system is the abt system.
+This system was invented by a Swiss engineer Dr. Roman abt in 1885.

 In India, a distance from Kullar to Coonoor around 19 km on Nilgiri Mountain Railway, is constructed and operated by using abt system, and the gradient on this track is 1 in 12.5.
 The maximum allowable speed on this track is 13 km/h.